Plays and Artists 2019

 My Ántonia, by Meg Miroshnik

 In this exuberant new adaptation of Willa Cather’s 1918 classic novel, new immigrant Ántonia and orphan Jim Burden strive to make lives for themselves on the Nebraska prairie.
 Bursting with music, adventure, and emotion, this coming-of-age tale wrestles with the notion of what it means to be an American.
-My Ántonia asks urgent questions about assimilation, the American experiment, and can we ever tell someone else’s story? that feel as resonant today as they must have a century ago.
+My Ántonia asks urgent questions about assimilation, the American experiment, and can we ever tell someone else’s story?
+That feels as resonant today as they must have a century ago.

 The Ways of Necessity, by Stephen Nathan